deltachat/deltachat-pages/_posts/2025-05-20-browser-edition.md

             You need to host the server component for each user, so you need to build management software if you want to use this for a SaaS project/product.
         </li>
         <li>
-            Currently, only one client can connect to the chatmail core at a time, because there is only a single event queue. <br /> But there are ideas to change this in the future to allow for more concurrent event listeners.
-(If you would connect multiple clients right now, then they would steal events from each other.).
+            Currently, only one client can connect to the chatmail core at a time, because there is only a single event queue. <br /> If you would connect multiple clients right now, then they would steal events from each other.
         </li>
     </ol>
     <p>
-    Also, not all features are implemented yet in the browser version, mainly maps/location-streaming, webxdc mini apps, and viewing HTML emails.
-But those are not impossible to implement; we just need some considerations about sandboxing.
+    Also, not all features are implemented yet in the browser version.
+Missing are:
+    - webxdc chat-shared apps
+    - experimental maps/location-streaming
+    - viewing HTML emails.

+    These missing features, and especially the webxdc app sandboxing, require more work.
+See [Webxdc security blog post](https://delta.chat/en/2023-05-22-webxdc-security) for a deep dive into the issues.
     </p>
 </details>

-### What's next?

-While we have no immediate plans for the browser version (besides using it for more e2e testing), there are many ideas on what it could be used for ([Possible future use cases](#future-usecases)).

-Ideally, the web version shouldn't need this local server component.
-To make that work, we need to compile our core library to wasm.
-It should be possible since our core library is written in rust, and rust is one of the most popular languages for compiling to web assembly, but there are a few challenges (missing TCP support in browsers, a fast SQLite database, fast file storage, threading, and more).
-If you want to help, here is the forum discussion about it: [What would be needed for a standalone web version without a server component? | Delta Chat Forum](https://support.delta.chat/t/what-would-be-needed-for-a-standalone-web-version-without-a-server-component/3789).
+### What comes next requires helping hands and contributions

+Besides the issues noted, a Web version of Delta Chat that fully satisfies end-to-end encryption guarantees needs the Rust chatmail core library to run in the browser.
+Rust in general compiles to [WebAssembly (WASM)](https://webassembly.org/).
+For example, the security-audited [rPGP end-to-end encryption library](https://github.com/rpgp/rpgp) is implemented fully in Rust and  is continuously tested with WebAssembly targets.
+However, there are some key challenges to address for a "standalone" Web version:

+ - find a solution for both database storage (currently chatmail core uses sqlite as an embedded C-library) and arrange fast file storage for media files, avatars etc.

+- find a solution to Browsers being unable to perform SMTP or IMAP network protocols; this could involve [[Chatmail relays](https://chatmail.at/relays) offering a minimal HTTP interface

+- support webxdc realtime P2P networking and support running [in-chat multiplayer Quake3 Arena realtime gameplay](https://chaos.social/@delta/114517181096683376);  Our friends at [Iroh](https://iroh.computer) are themselves working on Web-versions

+- explore how well the chatmail core async Rust code can run in WebAssembly; this could involve a lot of refactoring

+See the [Web version topic in the Delta Chat Forum](https://support.delta.chat/t/what-would-be-needed-for-a-standalone-web-version-without-a-server-component/3789) for further discussion.

+If you are not really into programming, it might be hard to understand how hard these issues are.
+But no worries, even if you are a programmer, or even with ourselves as matter experts, it's hard to predict :)

+## Invitation to DIFF June 7-17th in Freiburg

+The best way to discuss with many of us is by making it to an in-person community gathering.
+This crazy year of 2025 around we are [inviting to the DIFF gathering](https://delta.chat/en/2025-05-12-diff-invitation) starting in just a few weeks.

+## Donations needed

+While some of our work is funded through public bodies, a lot of it is not.
+Please consider [sending a monetary contribution](https://delta.chat/en/donate) if you can and appreciate our efforts and want to enable more.
+Thanks!

 If you want to try the experimental browser version yourself, then you can find the instructions at <https://github.com/deltachat/deltachat-desktop/blob/main/packages/target-browser/Readme.md>.